Tanzania-AI-Community/twiga/docs/en/CONTRIBUTING.md

 ```

 However, you may see `pre-commit` fail in the build pipeline upon submitting a PR.
 The solution to this is to run `pre-commit run --all-files` to force

-## Conventional Commits

-In addition to keeping our code style clean, we encourage you to use [_conventional commits_](https://www.conventionalcommits.org/en/v1.0.0/) to keep the commit history somewhat legible.
-We in the core team try our best to follow this convention but sometimes don't follow it perfectly or simply forget, so we won't enforce it.
-Here are some examples of commit messages we like:

-- `build: add langchain dependency`
-- `chore: update the gitignore to hide .venv`
-- `feat: create a textbook parser`
-- `fix: remove the KeyError in the user dictionary`
-- `refactor: move the assets folder to the app directory`
-- `docs: rewrite the contributing manual to kiswahili`

-Here are some we don't like:

-- `made some changes`
-- `didn't manage to get the code to do what I wanted but doing a commit anyways`
-- `twiga sucks`

 ## Licensing